department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/apply-vre.md

 - You are in the Integrated Disability Evaluation System (IDES). <br>
 [Learn more about accessing VR&E services through IDES](/employment/vocational-rehab-and-employment/ides).

-**Please note:** Sec.
-1631(b) of the National Defense Authorization Act (PL 110-181) established VR&E eligibility and automatic entitlement for severely injured active duty individuals before a VA rating is issued.
-Sec.
-724 of Public Law 113-291 extends the sunset date of NDAA to September 30, 2018.
+**Please note:** Severely injured active-duty service members can automatically receive VR&E benefits before VA issues a disability rating, because of Sec.
+1631(b) of the National Defense Authorization Act (PL 110-181).
+The sunset date of that law has been extended September 30, 2018, through Sec.
+724 of Public Law 113-291.

 </div>